 Systemic racism has afflicted our justice system for far too long.
 Accountability has been lacking.
 The work to correct attitudes and prevent further discrimination, pain and death must begin now.

-As judges and lawyers, we are called to keep the promise engraved in the West Pediment of the U.S. Supreme Court: EQUAL JUSTICE UNDER LAW.
+As judges and lawyers, we are called to keep the promise engraved in the West Pediment of the Supreme Court of the United States: EQUAL JUSTICE UNDER LAW.

 The NJC’s mission is to “make the world a more just place by educating and inspiring its judiciary.”
 And we have a long history of confronting injustice through educational programming.
 One example is our long-running course When Justice Fails: Threats to the Independence of the Judiciary, which convened last December in the birthplace of the U.S. civil rights movement, Montgomery, Alabama.
 Earlier this year, When Justice Fails was held in Honolulu and included a public forum on the incarceration of Japanese Americans in Hawai`i and elsewhere following the attack on Pearl Harbor.